jdx/mise/README.md

 The following shows using rtx to install [nodejs](https://nodejs.org) and [jq](https://stedolan.github.io/jq/) into a project using a `.tool-versions` file.
-[hyperfine](https://github.com/sharkdp/hyperfine) is then used to show the performance using rtx vs asdf.
+[hyperfine](https://github.com/sharkdp/hyperfine) is used to show the performance using rtx vs asdf.
 (See [Performance](#performance)).
+Note that calling `which node` gives us a real path to the binary, not a shim.

 [![demo](./docs/demo.gif)](./docs/demo.gif)

-Note that calling `which node` gives us a real path to the binary, not a shim.

 ## Features